Sovendus-GmbH/Sovendus-Generic-WebView-App-Integration-Voucher-Network-and-Checkout-Benefits/README.md

    });
    ```

-4. The height of your native componenent should be based on the height of the body inside the webview.
+4. The height of your native component should be based on the height of the body inside the webview.
 You can achieve this by adding a resize observer on the body inside the webview.
 For example like that:
    ```javascript
    const _body = document.getElementById("body");
    new ResizeObserver(() => {